 Gut health is a hot topic today, and for good reason.
 The gut is now considered to be the second brain because it “knows” what our body needs and works in tandem with other systems of the body.
-Tons of people, whether knowingly or not, suffer from gut issues that include IBS, IBD, Colitis, Crohn's Disease, as well as gastrointestinal discomfort, flatulence, bloating, heartburn, nausea, constipation, diarrhea, food sensitivities, incontinence, abdominal pain and cramps, loss of appetite, weight loss, and bloating.
-If you want to have a healthy gut, read on to learn some helpful tips and tricks.
+Many people experience minor gut issues or IBS, IBD, Colitis, Crohn's Disease, as well as gastrointestinal discomfort, flatulence, bloating, heartburn, nausea, constipation, diarrhea, food sensitivities, incontinence, abdominal pain and cramps, loss of appetite, weight loss, and bloating.
+If you want to support a healthy gut, read on to learn some helpful tips and tricks.

 It is entirely natural to experience stomach disturbances from time to time, but if you or someone who you know is experiencing them more regularly or has been diagnosed with a gut health issue, it’s important to take action.

 Gut health is dependent on a healthy, fiber-rich diet and lifestyle, normal GI tracks, normal GI microbiome, moderate but regular exercise, and pre-and probiotics, and a stable mental status—even stress can compromise the gut.
 What should you be doing to ensure you maintain excellent gut health?
 Take care of your gut!
 Incorporate fiber and clean, nutrient-dense vegetables and products such as our Clean Lean Protein, which is easy (for most) to digest, into your diet, stress less, and stay away from certain toxins and foods that can kill your good gut bacteria!
 Fiber aids the body’s natural digestion process.1

 What is Gut Health and Why is it Important?